fbpx Skip to Content

 Diets I Tried On My Weight Loss Journey

-Over many years of trying to lose weight, I tried a lot of different weight loss diets, programs, and even some gimmicks.
+Over many years of trying to lose weight, I tried a lot of different weight loss diets, programs, and gimmicks.

 I wish I had been blogging while I’d been on all of them, but I tried many of them when I was quite young, so there is no written record of my experience.